 On 29 December 2010, her first great-grandchild – Savannah Phillips – was born.
 This was followed by another great-granddaughter – Isla – in 2012.
 Her grandson Prince William married Catherine Middleton in 2011, and they have three children together, including Princess Charlotte.
-Prince Harry married Meghan Markle in 2018 and their first child – Archie – was born on 6 May 2019.
+Prince Harry married Meghan Markle in 2018, and their first child – Archie – was born on 6 May 2019, followed by a daughter named Lili in 2021.
 Zara Phillips married Mike Tindall in 2011, and they have three children together.
-Princess Eugenie married Jack Brooksbank in 2018 and their first child – August – was born in 2021 – making a grand total of 10 great-grandchildren.
+Princess Eugenie married Jack Brooksbank in 2018, and their first child – August – was born in 2021.
+Princess Beatrice married Edoardo Mapelli Mozzi, and their first child – a daughter named Sienna – was born in 2021.
+This makes a grand total of 12 great-grandchildren for The Queen.

 On 6 February 2012, Elizabeth celebrated her Diamond Jubilee, but for Elizabeth, it would always be the day her beloved Papa died.
 In a statement, she said, “In this special year, as I dedicate myself anew to your service, I hope we will all be reminded of the power of togetherness.”
 In 2015, she also became the longest-reigning British monarch.

 Her health remained robust with just a few health scares in recent years.
 In 2013, she developed symptoms of gastroenteritis but was allowed to return home from the hospital the following day.
-She also had cataract surgery in May 2018.
-Prince Charles is expected to take on more of his mother’s duties as she grows older, but she does not intend to abdicate.
-She celebrated her 95th birthday in 2021, shortly after being widowed.1
+She had cataract surgery in May 2018.
+Prince Charles took on more of his mother’s duties as she grew older, but she never intended to abdicate.
+She celebrated her 95th birthday in 2021, shortly after being widowed.